MemoTrap/CsProjectMover/README.md

 ### Windows Desktop UI
 - Built as a **Windows Forms application**
-- Clear, dialog-driven workflow
+- Dialog-driven

+### Workflow by dialog
-- Dedicated dialogs for:
+- Main dialog for:
-  - Project selection
+  - Mode selection *move* or *copy*
-  - Target folder selection
+  - Root / project / target / solution folder selection
-  - Decision / confirmation steps

-### Non-Destructive by Design
-- Explicit choice between *move* and *copy*
-- No silent overwrites
+  - SVN activation *(see below)*
+- Per project dialog for:
+  - Fine tuning of project path, project name or assembly name
-- Designed to make project changes transparent and predictable
+  - Selection of projects and solutions to use a project copy
+- Confirmation message boxes

 ### SVN Integration